 “Anti-Piracy Weapons” is an infographic showing how ships are preparing to prevent pirate attacks.

-Here’s another pirate quiz — this time from the CBBC Newsround.
+Here’s a pirate quiz from the CBBC Newsround.

 Do the Pirate Song activity by Renee Maufroid.